ABCxFF/diepindepth/canvas/scaling.md

   return b < a ? a : b;
 }
 ```

+Quick note: `window.innerHeight/Width` really should be `document.getElementById('canvas').width/height` if it weren't for simplicity purposes.
+It matters a lot if `window.devicePixelRatio` is not equal to 1.

 The values 1920 and 1080 are in a 16:9 ratio.

 To conceptualize this code, let's say that our current window is 1920 x 1080. `a` and `b` would be 1.